Hamax Outback Multi-Sport Review

 After hearing good things about the Hamax Outback jogging stroller from our friends at BabyGearLab, we decided to test its functionality as a bike trailer.
 The Outback impressed us in a number of ways, especially because it offers such a safe, comfy experience for kid passengers.
 Unfortunately, we were less impressed with its weight and with a few irksome design elements.
 Read on to find out if the Outback is the trailer for you.

-The Hamax Outback was one of the top scorers in the Protection category, earning a very high score.
+The Hamax Outback was one of the top scorers in the Protection category.

 Like the rest of the trailers in our test group, the Outback meets ASTM safety standards.
 But unlike some of the lower-end models, this trailer goes above and beyond in some important ways.
 It has a rock-solid aluminum frame with a seamless segment framing the front of the trailer, which has the potential to protect against front and side impacts while still giving kid passengers an uninterrupted view.
 The only frame setup we like better belongs to the Burley D'Lite, which has an additional piece of aluminum framing running across each side of the trailer.
 The Outback's harness uses a five-point system and is very quick and simple to adjust, so it's easy to keep passengers snug and secure.

 This trailer has a mesh bug shield, a plastic rain barrier, and a fabric sunshade, so you'll be able to protect your passengers no matter the weather.
 With the mesh front and additional mesh vents behind the seats, we found the Outback to be well-ventilated for rides on warm days.
 The sunshade is adequate, but its design is clunky, relying on Velcro fasteners that are tricky to line up and aren't very secure.
 It's also only adjustable in terms of length, not positioning.
 We liked the fully adjustable sun shades of the Burley D'Lite and the Thule Chariot trailers better, but since the Outback also has UV-protected top and side windows, we still think it performs well here.